alicediaslopes/Introduction-to-R-and-Posit/Download and install R and RStudio.md

    <em>What I get when I open R in my computer</em>

 And that is why we need to install RStudio.
 To function correctly, RStudio needs R and therefore both need to be installed on your computer.

-RStudio is a cross-platform integrated development environment (IDE) for the R statistical language
+**RStudio** is a cross-platform integrated development environment (IDE) for the R statistical language, which is a user-friendly interface R. With RStudio, you will have the console, script, history, environment and plots in one window.
+You can see a screenshot from my current RStudio session below

-## Why do we use R as our statistical language and programme?
+## Why do we use R (RStudio) as our statistical language and programme?

 R is an open source, flexible and powerful language and environment for statistical computing and graphics.
 It consists of a core which carries out standard statistical calculations, and a very large library of packages to do specialist functions - from amazing [data visualisations](r-graph-gallery.com/) to [apps](shiny.rstudio.com/gallery/)!